Ayub Dar: EPIDC

-In 1968, Ayub represented PIA as a guest player during the Ismael Gold Shield Tournament, where his team lost 0–2 to Dhaka based club EPIDC.
+In 1968, Ayub represented PIA as a guest player during the Ismail Gold Shield Tournament, where his team lost 0–2 to Dhaka based club EPIDC.
 Nonetheless, seeing his performances during the tournament, Ayub was offered to play for EPIDC in the Dhaka First Division League in East Pakistan (now Bangladesh).
-During his first season, he scored 31 goals and guided the club to a consecutive league title as top scorer.
+During his first season, he scored 31 goals and guided the club to a consecutive league title as the top-scorer.
 EPIDC officials rewarded Ayub with Rs 10,000.

+Dhaka Mohammedan

 Ayub made a name for himself in East Pakistan, and in 1970, joined the regions biggest club, Mohammedan SC.
 In the same year, he represented the East Pakistan football team during their King Mahendra Cup triumph in Nepal, and also recorded seven goals in a 9–0 victory against Nepal XI during the tournament.

 Ayub returned to Pakistan Railways following the Independence of Bangladesh, and went onto represent the team until his retirement.